 It was a year to the day since my previous Botox injections.
-I was back in the in Uro Neurological surgery in Queen square London for a Botox refill.
+I was back in the in Uro Neurological surgery in Queen square London for another Botox injection.
 By now the benefits of my previous Botox injections, sometimes known as botulinum toxin-A, had worn off.
-If the truth of the matter were known my bladder was […]
+If the truth of the matter were known my bladder […]

 Everyone who has progressive MS has their own unique set of difficulties.
 The issues can’t be papered over, they are with you day in, day out, all day and every day.
 I have one visible problem, mobility or balance and an invisible problem, my bladder.
 Of course I’m always looking on the bright side of […]

 In February 2017 I wrote a blog about getting Botox injections for my bladder.
 Looking back it makes an enormous difference to my life.
 It changed, totally changed.
 Suddenly I did not have to worry about finding the loo or embarrassing myself.
 It was as if an enormous elephant had left the room.
 Describe it […]